prodigic/zebra-stripes/README.md

     .zebra-stripes.theme-one-light-syntax,
     .zebra-stripes.theme-solarized-light-syntax,
     .zebra-stripes.theme-atom-light-syntax  {
       // To style other content in the text editor's shadow DOM, use the ::shadow expression atom-text-editor::shadow {
         .line:nth-child(odd) {
+          background-color:rgba(0, 0, 0,0.1);
+        }
+      }
+    }

+### using the themes own CSS

+    .zebra-stripes.theme-mycooltheme-dark-syntax  {
+      // To style other content in the text editor's shadow DOM, use the ::shadow expression atom-text-editor::shadow {
+        .line:nth-child(odd) {
+          background-color:rgba(255, 255, 255,0.042);
+        }
+      }
+    }

+    .zebra-stripes.theme-mycooltheme-light-syntax  {
+      // To style other content in the text editor's shadow DOM, use the ::shadow expression atom-text-editor::shadow {
+        .line:nth-child(odd) {